LimbicNode42/productivity-app/README.md

 # productivity-app
-App that acts as an accountability partner by constantly reminding you of your todos and block access to procrastination apps
+App that acts as an accountability partner by constantly reminding you of your todos and blocks access to procrastination apps until complete